-- If the committee finds the student did commit misconduct, the committee shall determine whether the penalty assessed, or proposed in the case of suspension, by the chair of the student affairs committee or designee is appropriate and, if necessary, shall assess a different or additional penalty.
+- If the committee finds the student did commit misconduct, the committee shall determine whether the penalty assessed, or proposed in the case of suspension, by the dean of student services or designee is appropriate and, if necessary, shall assess a different or additional penalty.

-- The committee chairperson shall communicate the decision and any findings of facts in support of the committee's decision to the student in writing within seven calendar days of the hearing.
+- The committee chairperson shall communicate the decision and any findings of facts in support of the committee's decision to the student in writing within ten College District business days of the hearing.
 The notice shall include procedures for appealing the committee's decision to the College President.

 All hearings shall be recorded by the College District.
 A stenographic digest of the recording shall be made if needed for an appeal, and, on request, the student shall be given a copy of the digest.
 The student or the student's representative may listen to the tape recording and compare it with the digest.

 Evidence shall be handled in accordance with the following: